Keep extra charges to a minimum by banking smarter. Follow these tips to reduce or avoid bank fees and charges.

 - Check you have an appropriate bank account for your needs

-- Check if you are eligible for a Complete Freedom Student or Retirement Access Plus account
+- Check if you are eligible for a Complete Freedom for students and U21s or Retirement Access Plus account

 - Combine multiple accounts into one St.George account